19 July 2010: Te Papa Tupu Ignites Inspiration in Eru Hart

 And it’s this uncertainty that I am battling with at the opening stages of this programme.
-The award is a fantastic validation -sure.
+The award is a fantastic validation, sure.
 I believe that all artists are hungry (in some circumstances starving) for recognition, regardless of what they tell you.
-The Te Papa Tupu initiative if anything is recognition that at least someone is interested in hearing My Voice.
+Te Papa Tupu initiative, if anything, is recognition that at least someone is interested in hearing My Voice.
 Intrigued enough with the entrée to order the full meal.

 I know I can write.
 It is one of the few constants in thirty years of flux.
 And I am truly grateful that someone has placed a value on six months of creative burning time – ever hopeful that heat will produce a result.

-10 Responses to “Te Papa Tupu ignites inspiration in Eru Hart”
+Ten Responses to ‘Te Papa Tupu Ignites Inspiration in Eru Hart’

-I love this Eru.
-I don’t know what your frightened of??
-Sucess maybe.
+- I love this Eru.
+I don’t know what you’re frightened of??
+Success maybe.
 You just need to continue to write in this honest voice.

 Jacquie2010 said this on July 19, 2010 at 11:02 pm | Reply (edit)